Ameliasks/dms1_blog/posts/first-blog-post.md

 cont.

-## Classroom Exercise - Stroyboard From a Random Film or TV Show
+## Classroom Exercise - Storyboard From a Random Film or TV Show

 ![photo 1](photos/12.jpg)